cariothida/rule-zero/README.md

 **A pre-action discipline for LLM coding agents — observe ground truth before forming hypotheses.
 Prevents multi-day debugging sessions on wrong systems.**

+## What is this, in plain language?

+LLM coding agents (Claude, ChatGPT, Cursor, Gemini, Aider, and others) have a common failure pattern: when something is broken, they jump to "I think the problem is X" and start modifying things — without first checking what is actually happening.
+They edit code, change configs, install packages, all based on a guess.
+The guess turns out wrong.
+They form a new guess.
+They modify more things.
+Hours or days go by, and the entire debugging session has been spent chasing the wrong system.

+RULE ZERO is a one-page document you paste into your agent's instructions.
+It forces the agent to do one thing differently: **run a quick reality-check command first, then decide what is wrong.** A single line like "what does this URL actually return?" or "is this file actually empty?" — before any "fix" action.

+This single discipline turns multi-day debugging sessions into minutes.
+It fixes the biggest productivity-killing bug in LLM coding agents today.

+**Free.
+Public domain (CC0).
+Works with any LLM agent that reads a configuration file at session start.**

+## How to use

-Copy this file into your agent's session-start instructions to prevent the most common failure mode of agentic LLM work — theorizing about a problem before checking ground truth, then wasting hours iterating on hypotheses that don't match reality.
+1. Copy this entire document into your agent's session-start instructions file (see [Where to install](#where-to-install) for the path your agent uses).
+2. Optional but strongly recommended: install the hooks (see [Event-driven enforcement](#event-driven-enforcement-strongly-recommended)) so the discipline is enforced automatically, not just read once.
+3. That is it.
+The next time the agent encounters a problem, it will run probes before forming theories.

-This document is intentionally agent-neutral.
-It works with Claude Code, OpenAI Codex, Gemini CLI, Cursor, Aider, Continue, or any other LLM agent that reads a configuration file at session start.
+The document is intentionally agent-neutral.
+The same content works in Claude Code, OpenAI Codex, Gemini CLI, Cursor, Aider, Continue, or any other coding agent that reads a configuration file at session start.

 ## The core idea